Anau, Turkmenistan

 Anau (Änew, Аннау) is a city in Turkmenistan.
-Until 20 December 2022 it was the capital of Ahal Province.
+Until 20 December 2022, it was the capital of Ahal Province.
 The area has been inhabited since around 5500 BC.
 Prehistoric sites in Anau were discovered in excavations were conducted by Raphael Pumpelly and William Morris Davis in 1904.
+In 2022, it had a population of 28,653 people.

 Etymology

 Anau is the Persian word for "new water".

 Geography

 Anau is located in the foothills of the Kopet Dag mountain range.
 It is 8 km to the south of Ashgabat.

 History

 The Chalcolithic Anau culture inhabited the area.
 Inhabitation in Anau started in its northern area around 5500 BC.
 This settlement continued until 3000 BC when it moved to the south.
 This southern location was inhabited from 3000 to 1000 BC.

+The Anau Mosque, K. S. Mishin, 1902, Museum of Fine Art in Ashgabat.

+Between 1456 and 1457, a big mosque was built.

+The 1948 Ashgabat earthquake destroyed it.

 Anau was given city status on 3 February 2008.
 The city was designated "Cultural Capital of the Turkic World" for 2024 at the 39th session of the Permanent Council of Ministers of Culture of TURKSOY.